Stubborn Love (album)

-Stubborn Love is the first album by Christian singer/songwriter Kathy Troccoli, released in 1982 on Reunion Records.Stubborn Love was reportedly the best-selling debut album by a contemporary Christian music female artist.
+Stubborn Love is the debut studio album by American Christian singer/songwriter Kathy Troccoli, released in 1982 on Reunion Records.
+Stubborn Love was reportedly the best-selling debut album by a contemporary Christian music female artist.
 The title song was a hit on Christian radio reaching number two on the Christian AC chart.
 The album also features her cover of "You're All I Need to Get By" written by Ashford and Simpson, made famous in 1968 by Marvin Gaye and Tammi Terrell but with Christian lyrics.
 Stubborn Love was re-issued on CD in 1994 with a new album cover with an updated photo of Troccoli.
 The album peaked at number 26 on the Billboard Inspirational Albums chart in 1983.